hashkat/hashkat/docs/tutorial02.md

 At the end of [Tutorial 1](http://docs.hashkat.org/en/latest/tutorial01/), we had run a simple network simulation and studied its output.

-It is necessary to discard (or rename) the results of the old simulation to run a new simulation.
-The results of the old simulation are found in:
+It is necessary to rename the output directory before running a new simulation or your data will be over-written and lost.

-`network_state.dat`

 `~/hashkat/output/`

 Here we show you how to REMOVE the files, which is permanent.
-You may also move the files to a storage directory, and/or rename the unwanted files and directories.

-##### To Remove:

-To remove the old output:

-`rm network_state.dat`

-`rm -r output`

-Though not necessary, you can also remove the other files created from running a network simulation by typing in the commands:

-`rm DATA_vs_TIME`

 ##### To Move:

-Create a new directory to store your old simulations, for example:
+Create a new directory to store your old simulation output, for example:

-`mkdir ~/hashkat/MyOldSimulations`
+`mkdir ~/hashkat/My_Output`

-because this is off the path, you may simply move the unwanted files & directories into 'MyOldSimulations' and they will be invisible to **hashkat**:
+because this is off the path, you may simply move the unwanted files & directories into 'My_Output' and they will be invisible to **hashkat**:

-`mv ~/hashkat/network_stat.dat ~/hashkat/MyOldSimulations/`
+`mv ~/hashkat/network_stat.dat ~/hashkat/My_Output/`

-`mv -r ~/hashkat/output/ ~/hashkat/MyOldSimulations/`
+`mv -r ~/hashkat/output/ ~/hashkat/My_Output/`

-If you do this more than once, you will end up with a lot of output directories of the same name in 'MyOldSimulations'.
-Therefore you may want to move and rename them.
+If you do this more than once, you will end up with a lot of output directories of the same name in 'My_Output'.
+Therefore you may want to move and rename them at the same time.

 ##### To Rename:

 You may also simply rename the unwanted files and directories, which will make them invisible to **hashkat**.
-You may rename by copying them to a new name, then removing the old name.
+You may rename by copying them to a new name, then removing the old name or by using the **mv** command.

 To copy:

-`cp network_state.dat unwanted_network_state.dat`
+`cp network_state.dat my_network_state.dat`

 `cp -r output unwanted_output`